structix-cli/structix/docs/docs/cli-commands/ops/status/helm.md

 ## Arguments

--   This command does not accept any arguments.
+This command does not take any arguments.

 ## Options

--   This command currently has no options.
+This command currently has no options.

 ## Examples